Wooden Katana( Full Guide)

 The difficult part of this project isn’t making the wooden katana blade.
 It’s finishing out the real Katana sword.

-I would recommend starting by laying out the blade directly on the wood.
-Make some marks to locate the ends and the one inch of curve required to fulfill the design requirements of a wooden katana and the handle, roughly ¼ the overall length.
+I recommend starting by laying out the blade directly on the wood.
+Make some marks to locate the ends and the one-inch curve required to fulfill the design requirements of a wooden katana and the handle, roughly ¼ the overall length.

-Ruling tape, of the type used for laying out graphics for painting on cars, is excellent for this.
-There are two types; a flexible one for curves and straight lines.
+Ruling tape, the type used for laying out graphics for painting on cars, is excellent for this.
+There are two types: a flexible one for curves and a straight one for straight lines.
 Use the kind for straight lines, as it will allow for the little curvature needed for the wooden katana and blade.
 The blade should be about 1-1/4” to 1-1/12” wide, so make the tang slightly narrower, providing a ledge on either side.

 The next technique and practice step is to narrow out the blade towards the edge.
 There are several techniques and practice ways of doing this, but perhaps the best technique to practice is to use a table saw, with the saw’s blade set to an angle.

-If it doesn’t come out perfect, don’t worry, as imperfections can be resolved in practice in the next practice step.
+If it doesn’t come out perfect, don’t worry.
+Imperfections can be resolved in the next practice step.

-The remainder of the shaping of the blade takes place with power sanders.
-Depending on the woodworker’s preference and technique, hands, a belt sander, or a disc sander can be used for shaping, with a random-orbital sander used for smoothing the surface once properly shaped.
+The remainder of the blade’s shaping takes place with power sanders.
+Depending on the woodworker’s preference and technique, hands, a belt sander, or a disc sander can be used for shaping, with a random-orbital sander used for smoothing the surface once it has been properly shaped.

 It’s up to the woodworker whether or not to thin out the blade tang slightly.
 This isn’t needed, as the hilt will be able to catch on the corner created by making the sword tang narrower in comparison to the other direction.
 Since a handle needs to be attached to a real sword, the tang doesn’t need to be thinned out for grip.